pocki80/ER-wizard-Setup0xFF/README.md

 A few options and only one click: this EdgeRouter-Wizard transforms a factory-setting EdgeOS to a ready-to-use Router-Konfiguration for 0xFF-Funkfeuer.at!

 Fill in your settings (description and explanation within the Wizard UI) and click "Apply".
-After reboot, your router is ready to go and the wizard will show the logfile from configuration procedure.
+After 20-30 seconds, your router is ready to go without reboot and the wizard will show the logfile from configuration procedure.

 ## Options
 ### obligatory